bertvanbrakel/mcp-cadquery/README.md

         python server.py --port 8000 --reload
         # See all options: python server.py --help
         ```
-        Connect your MCP client using the HTTP SSE method (see TL;DR section).
+        Connect your MCP client using the HTTP SSE method (see MCP Configuration Examples below).

     *   **Stdio Mode:**
         Activate the environment first, then run `server.py` with the `--stdio` flag: